 pH

 An on-site digital pH meter was placed in the water sample after the collection.
 After 1 minute, the registered pH was recorded.
-This is done in three (3) trials
+This is done in three (3) trials.

 Temperature

 The temperature of the water sample was determined using a digital thermometer.
 The thermometer was submerged immediately below the water surface for (5) minutes.